 Annalise holds Master of Music and Bachelor of Music degrees from the University of Cincinnati College-Conservatory of Music, where she received Honors and Magna Cum Laude recognition.

 In addition to beautiful music, opera provides the possibility of infinite learning--which is what keeps Annalise under its spell.
 She is always immersed in languages, literature, travel, philosophy, study of the human psyche, and anything and everything that comes in the form of a book or a podcast.
-She currently resides in Philadelphia, where she enjoys exploring the many running routes and fantastic foods, and is excited to join the chorus of Opera Philadelphia in 2018.
+She currently resides in Philadelphia, where she enjoys exploring the many running routes and fantastic foods, and is a member of the Opera Philadelphia ensemble.